Skip to main content

 The Harder Problem

-We Don’t Predict “Florida Will Be Hot.”We Predict Which Florida Metro Will Beat the Others.
+We Don’t Predict “Florida Will Be Hot.”We Rank Which Florida Markets Beat Their State Average.

 Most forecast models predict raw appreciation — will home prices go up or down?
 That’s beta.
 It’s easy and not very useful.
 Every model gets “Sun Belt is growing” right.